f4exb/sdrangel/plugins/feature/sid/readme.md

 * it can display GRB events on the chart, measured by satellites such as Fermi and Swift,
 * it can display solar flare events detected by the STIX X-ray instrument on the Solar Orbiter satellite,
 * it can display proton flux measured by the GOES satellites,
-* it can control the time in a 3D Map, to see the corresponding effect on MUF (Maximum Usable Frequency) and foF2 (F2 layer critical frequency).
+* it can control the time in a 3D [Map](../../feature/map/readme.md), to see the corresponding effect on MUF (Maximum Usable Frequency) and foF2 (F2 layer critical frequency).

+The SID feature can record power from any RX channel plugin that has a channelPowerDB value in its channel report, so can be used for recording and plotting power vs time for purposes other than SID monitoring.

 ![SID feature plugin](../../../doc/img/SID_plugin.jpg)